Nov 29, 2008

 What does this have to do with vermouth?
 Well, it is one of two ingredients in a little cocktail called a martini.

-Let's get this out of the way: subbing gin for vodka is a perfectly good cocktail.
+Let's get this out of the way: subbing vodka for gin is a perfectly good cocktail.
 I do it myself on occasion.
 But it's not a martini.
 It's a vodkatini (vodka martini also begrudgingly accepted).

 Therefore, gin martini is redundant in my book.
 A martini must has gin and vermouth to be worthy of the name.